MicahElliott/captain/README.md

 - Compatible: other managers don't play nice with git clients, but Captain does
 - Basic: config is just a Zsh file with arrays of scripts for each hook (no yaml etc)
 - Clear: your standard git-hooks become one-line calls to `capt`
+- Fun: get ideas for new hooks and be entertained by the Captain!

-And just like those others, Captain is also:
+And like those others, Captain is also:

 - Shareable: your whole team has a set of common hooks
 - Individual: you can maintain your own set of hooks